What is inheritance?

 A Will allows you to direct how your personal and real estate property is to be distributed on your death.

-Whether you want to update your Will, or are interested in getting a Will done for the first time, the Wills & Estates Team at Hummingbird Lawyers LLP will be happy to assist you.
+Whether you want to update your Will, or are interested in getting a Will done for the first time, we can help you.

 Call us today at 905-731-1911 ext.
 218 to schedule a time to speak with one of our Wills & Estates lawyers.